Anonymous Waters

 Doug stepped in to the first run right in the bucket, Brad started above him.
 This spot is normally where we have lunch and we call in the lunch spot.
 Last year Doug hooked a big fish here and he was no match for it.
 Doug was looking for redemption.
 All three of us made a pass through the run and we all ended up fishless.

-Even though our dreams might not have come true we still had a great time.
+Even though our dreams might not have come true, we still had a great time.
 Steelheading and fly fishing aren’t necessarily about catching fish.
 The experience, your friends, and the camaraderie are really what make the trip.